White circle

 Report editor concept 1 was a little too busy

-We didn't go with this concept because initial feedback was that users didn't know where to look first and seemed overly busy with the multiple navigation patterns in the left hand column and center.
+I didn't go with this concept because initial feedback was that users didn't know where to look first and seemed overly busy with the multiple navigation patterns in the left hand column and center.

 Chiller Report Editor Idea 2 was the chosen idea